 Astral Projections: A Hole In my Knee

 A Hole in My Knee is a video installation that faces a corner in a dimly lit space.
 Only one person can view the video at a time, with the light of the video washing over them in different colors.
 The video consists of a series of saturated scenes paired with videos floors and corners.
 The saturated videos were created from people around the world attempting to capture sounds of an unknown origin and posted on Youtube.
 The sounds from mysterious origins are often understood as otherworldly or alien, and are experienced as faraway and unattached to any particular human or natural event.
 This video production is a shared global activity of the inability to perceive and locate sounds with vision and video capturing devices.
+The corners are places that one’s gaze might drift when “not looking” and experiencing a more internal state.

 40 minute video loop